citizenfx/fivem-docs/content/docs/scripting-manual/voice/_index.md

 ### `voice_useSendingRangeOnly [true/false]`

-A Convar that can be used to only hear other clients within their range.
+A convar that can be used to only hear other clients within their range.
 This is set to false by default.

 ### `voice_useNativeAudio [true/false]`